tahuja002/slate/source/index.html.md

 ```

 We will put the display logic in draw_visualization.js file.
-Here is what it should look like
+Here is what it should look like.

 # Test
 Commit your changes and hit the link mentioned in the email https://APP_URL/launch.html?iss=ABC&launch=XYZ.
-You should see your index.html page with Patient demographics in it
+You should see your index.html page with Patient demographics in it.

 # Reading a single resource